 - A) Assist in the Retention and Expansion of Existing Industries in the District - a.
 Continue to work with federal, state, and local public and private sector partners to secure and leverage funding - b.
 Continue to administer the Genesee/Finger Lakes Regional Planning Council Regional Revolving Loan Fund and work with other regional partners to link available regional revolving loan funds with businesses in need of financing. - c.
-Continue efforts to assist counties and organizations, especially rural counties, with identification of funding opportunities - B) Assist in the Attraction of Industries and Firms to the District - a.
+Continue efforts to assist counties and organizations, especially rural counties, with identification of funding opportunities - d.
+Establish and administer the Growing the Agriculture Industry Now!
+Revolving Loan Fund and work with regional partners to connect the loan fund with agriculture businesses in need of financing - B) Assist in the Attraction of Industries and Firms to the District - a.
 Assist counties and municipalities in the development and implementation of local economic development plans and strategies - b.
 Support the development and implementation of the Finger Lakes Regional Economic Development Council Strategic Plan - c.
-Work with Regional Partners on the implementation of the Finger Lakes Regional Sustainability Plan. - C) Advance the Development of Targeted Regional Clusters, including Advanced Manufacturing and Alternative Energy within the District - a.
+Work with regional partners on the implementation of the Finger Lakes Regional Sustainability Plan. - C) Advance the Development of Targeted Regional Clusters, including Advanced Manufacturing and Alternative Energy within the District - a.
 Continue support of the RIT-CIMS Finger Lakes Food Processing Cluster Initiative project through membership on the Leadership Council - b.
 Continue support of the Rochester Regional Optics, Photonics, and Imaging Accelerator through membership on the advisory board - c.
-Support the utilization of the IMCP designation to leverage funding within the District - D) Support Agriculture and Agri-business - a.
+Support the utilization of the IMCP designation to leverage funding within the District

+- D) Support Agriculture and Agri-business - a.
 Continue support of the RIT-CIMS Finger Lakes Food Processing Cluster Initiative project through membership on the Leadership Council - b.
-Pursue opportunities to establish an agricultural revolving loan fund within the District

-- c.
-Pursue opportunities to assess and enhance food and food systems within the District - E) Strengthen Entrepreneurship, Innovation, and Small Business Development - a.
+Pursue opportunities to assess and enhance food and food systems within the District - c.
+Establish and administer the Growing the Agriculture Industry Now!
+Revolving Loan Fund and work with regional partners to connect the loan fund with agriculture businesses in need of financing - E) Strengthen Entrepreneurship, Innovation, and Small Business Development - a.
 Support the activities of regional organizations that promote entrepreneurship and small business including, but not limited to: The Entrepreneurs Network; High Tech Rochester; Smart Systems Technology and Commercialization Center; the Cornell Agriculture and Food Technology Park - b.
 Continue to administer the Genesee/Finger Lakes Regional Planning Council Regional Revolving Loan Fund to provide small businesses with gap financing - F) Assist in Improving the Skills of the District's Workforce - a.
 Further connections between Workforce Investment Boards, other regional workforce development organizations, and EDA programs - G) Assist in Improving the Infrastructure of the District - a.
 Continue to partner with the regional Metropolitan Planning Organization, Genesee Transportation Council, on planning and transportation issues that impact the Geneses-Finger Lakes Region - b.
 Continue to produce the annual Land Use Monitoring Report - c.
 Continue to work with the Finger Lakes Economic Development Council through the Infrastructure and Transportation Working Group to identify and fund transportation and infrastructure needs within the District - d.
-Pursue infrastructure improvements through the Regional Engagement project
+Pursue infrastructure improvements through the Regional Engagement project - e.
+Pursue opportunities to conduct an infrastructure inventory and analysis within the District